3komma3volt/LoRaWeatherStation_Evaluation/readme.md

 This is the evaluation tool for the [LoRa Weather Station Project](https://github.com/3komma3volt/LoRaWeatherStation_Hardware).
 The project started as a small single file PHP script using MariaDB and small own CSS stylesheets for visualizing weather data.
 After growing the number of weather stations, the script was rewritten and uses responsive Bootstrap and chart.js for the frontend.
 The features have grown even more and was rewritten again using Symfony 7.

-> Note: Not all described features are available in Symfony version.
-There are still some implementations missing.
+> Note: Weather forecast not available in Symfony version (yet).

 ## Features